carlos-crempe/starcitizen-hangar-scheduler/README.md

 ### 4. Status Calculation
 - The system automatically calculates the current state of the hangar based on the time elapsed since the last update.
 - Displays whether the hangar is open or closed, along with the time remaining until the next state change.
+- **⚠ ATENTION**: For accurate predictions and functionality, ensure the system is updated virtually at the same time the hangar status changes.
+Delayed updates may result in incorrect state calculations or predictions.

 ### 5. Persistent Storage
 - All shard data is stored in the browser using `localStorage`.